-Technicians determine a wheel’s offset by measuring the distance between its centerline and the mounting surface.
-Millimeters are used as the standard unit to describe offset, which can be positive, zero, or negative.
+A wheel’s offset is determined by measuring the distance between the wheel centerline and the mounting surface on the back of the wheel.
+The offset is measured in millimeters, which can be positive, zero or negative.

-- Positive offset refers to a mounting surface extending past the centerline and closer to the face of the wheel
+- Positive offset - the mounting surface extends past the centerline and closer to the face of the wheel

-- Negative offset describes a mounting surface situated closer to the back of the wheel
+- Zero offset - the mounting surface lines up with the centerline of the wheel

-The mounting surface sits before the wheel’s centerline, closer to the back of the wheel and the car’s suspension system.
+- Negative offset - the mounting surface is closer to the back of the wheel

-Backspacing is an older system of measurement to determine how deep the mounting pad is located in the wheel.
-Correct backspacing allows enough room for the suspension, brake, and steering systems to operate without interference from the wheel.
-Positive offset creates more backspace, while negative offset reduces backspace.
+Backspacing is an older system of measurement to determine how deep the mounting pad is located on the wheel.
+While offset was measured in millimeters, the backspace is measured in inches.
+The correct backspacing will allow enough room for the suspension, brakes and steering systems to operate without interference from the wheel.
+A positive offset creates more backspace, while a negative offset reduces the backspace.

-The example shown here is 6 inches wide with a 3 inch backspacing.
-This would be the equivalent to a zero offset wheels since the mounting surface aligns with the centerline of the wheel.
+For example, an 8 inch wide wheel with a 4.5 inch backspace would be the equivalent of a zero offset because the mounting surface aligns with the centerline of the wheel.

-Technicians determine the correct backspacing by measuring the distance between the wheel’s mounting surface and the innermost point they want the wheel to extend into.
-Like offset, each wheel’s proper backspacing depends on the vehicle’s size and design.
-The knowledgeable technicians at America's Tire will be able to properly determine your vehicle’s correct offset and backspacing.
-Based on these measurements, our employees can assist you in choosing wheels that both fit your vehicle and your aesthetic preferences.
+Our knowledgeable technicians at America's Tire will be able to determine your vehicle’s correct offset and backspacing.
+Based on these measurements, we can assist you in choosing wheels that both fit your vehicle and your aesthetic preferences.